matthewjenifer/matthewjenifer.github.io/_posts/2025-04-17-my-fifth-post.md

 <p> The title of the album was <a href="https://i.ibb.co/PZkmqN73/fm2d.jpg" target="_blank"><b>"Follow Me to Die: Harmonic Distress Pt.
 6"</b></a>.
 The “Part 6” was because it was my sixth attempt at what was originally going to be called <em>"Harmonic Distress"</em>.
 Up until that point, I had never made it as far as actually finishing the project.
 All I could muster were various iterations of cover art -whipped up between jotting rhymes in my stereotypical composition notebook and learning how to make beats.</p>

-<p> The <em>FOLLOW ME</em> part had a dual meaning: in one sense, my messiah complex was peeking through.
+<h4>The <em>FOLLOW ME</em> part had a dual meaning:</h4>

+<p>..in one sense, my messiah complex was peeking through.
 I'd recently heard the call to follow Christ being interpreted by early adherents as an invitation to die.
 I kinda dug that.
 I also hoped whoever heard the project would stick around for whatever I recorded beyond this release, en route to what would one day be my inevitable death.
 Hence the title.
 It didn’t hurt that it had a haunting effect either -one reminiscent of Pac and Big.
 The 7 Day Theory was deep in rotation at the time.
 As was Ready to Die, among other classics.</p>

 <br>
 <div style="text-align: center;">